sshnaidm/virtainers/README.md

 ``sudo vim /etc/cni/net.d/87-podman-bridge.conflist``

-If we want just change default network for podman, let's replave it with new one (it will save all network options in podman command line).
-Replace ``cni0`` name of interface, which most likely already exists by ``cni1`` for example.
+If we want just change default network for podman, let's replace it with a new one (then we don't need to set network options in podman command line).
+Replace ``cni0`` name of interface, which most likely already exists with ``cni1`` for example.
 Also change network range from ``"subnet": "10.89.0.0/16"`` to something different like ``"subnet": "10.99.0.0/16"``.
-After that make sure you don't run any containers in previous network: ``sudo podman rm -f -a``.
+After then make sure you don't run any containers in previous network:
+``sudo podman rm -f -a``.
 Then you can delete old ``cni0`` interface by: ``sudo ip link del cni0``.
 When you run podman now, the new interface ``cni1`` will be created on the fly and container will have address from a new IP range.
 Voila!

 **Using a custom network is strongly recommended while using virtainers to prevent possible clashes and networks overlaps.**